 Glycolic Acid Anti-Wrinkle Face Cream

-This powerful glycolic facial cream comes in 2 strengths to allow for step-up AHA skin care.
+This powerful medical-grade glycolic facial cream comes in 2 strengths to allow for step-up AHA skin care.
 Maximize results with ultra-pure glycolic acid formulated into an elegant cream with an acid pH of under 4.

 Subscribe and Save: recommended interval every 3 months.